ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 	*
 		- o

+		- is a scalar variable of type INT that holds the number of residuals (observations).

+	*
+		- m

-		- is a scalar variable of type INT that holds the number of residuals.
+		- is a scalar variable of type INT that holds the number of cohorts.
+If all the variables lie in a single cohort, this value will be ignored.

+	*
+		- cohort

+		- is a one-dimensional array of size n and type INT, that specifies which cohort each variable is associated with.
+If variable $x_j$ is associated with cohort $\cal C_i$, $1 \leq i \leq m$, cohort[j] should be set to i, while if $x_j$ is unconstrained cohort[j] = 0 should be assigned.
+At least one value cohort[j] for $j = 1,\ldots\,n$ is expected to take the value $i$ for every $1 \leq i \leq m$, that is no empty cohorts are allowed.
+If all the variables lie in a single cohort, cohort can be set as C_NULL.

 .. index:: pair: function; slls_reset_control
 .. _doxid-galahad__slls_8h_1a96981ac9a0e3f44b2b38362fc3ab9991: